hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

 Starting an interactive job in Slurm is a bit more cumbersome then it was with Torque.
 We do need to distinguish between two scenarios:
 1. A request for a number of cores on a single node
-2. Requests that involve multiple nodes, e.g., to test a MPI program
+2. Requests that involve multiple nodes, e.g., to test an MPI program.

 Simple request, cores on a single node
 """"""""""""""""""""""""""""""""""""""